Optimize Load Time for Android Dex Obfuscation

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Prevent long loading times on Mobile apps using Appdome
+How to Implement Prevent long loading times in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Prevent long loading times without an SDK or gateway: